-Determine whether you can stand down staff with the JobKeeper payment during restrictions if you are forced to hibernate.
 If you are still trading make sure you check Safe Work Australia guidelines to ensure you provide a safe environment for staff and customers.
 You should also visit the Fair Work Ombudsman to ensure you continue to meet responsibilities to your staff.

 Stay in contact with customers, advise them of any changes to your trading and opening hours, and encourage them to continue supporting your business, where possible.